 Natural Light (Természetes fény) is the debut fiction feature of Dénes Nagy.
 It is based on the eponymous novel by Pál Závada.
 It’s not the first time that one of his novels has become a film.
-In 2000 Jadviga’s Pillow (Jadviga Párnája) was adapted into a film by Krisztina Déak.
+In 2000, Jadviga’s Pillow (Jadviga Párnája) was adapted into a film by Krisztina Déak.
 Nagy doesn’t film the entire novel.
-Nowhere near, in fact, since the book depicts 20 years of the protagonist corporal Semetka’s experiences, whereas the film takes place in merely three days.
-It’s a WWll story set in the occupied Soviet Union where we follow a Hungarian unit tasked with finding partisans.
+Nowhere near, in fact, since the book depicts 20 years of the protagonist Corporal Semetka’s experiences, whereas the film takes place in merely three days.
+It’s a WWll story set in the occupied Soviet Union, where we follow a Hungarian unit tasked with finding partisans.
 After an attack that kills the commander, Semetka becomes the head of the group.

-Nagy is previously known for his documentaries, the most famous being Another Hungary- Life of a Village – Fragments (Másik Magyarország 2013).
+Nagy is previously known for his documentaries, the most famous being Another Hungary: The Life of a Village – Fragments (Másik Magyarország 2013).
 It is a documentary that is cooly observing without reaching any obvious conclusions.
-Like Natural Light, it was lensed by Támas Dobos, and both films rely on the images to propel the film rather than a facile narrative.
+Like Natural Light, it was lensed by Támas Dobos, and both films rely on images to propel the film rather than a facile narrative.
 We follow the soldiers routinely robbing the villagers of their food and even having soup that the villagers prepared for them.
 While the Hungarians are eating, the natives look at them in silence.
 The difference between them is all too clear, without any need to resort to simple tactics as in Mr Jones.
 Subtlety is the name of the game here.

 The Power of Natural Light

 The result is a work that’s immersive while being simultaneously distancing, not unlike Nagy’s compatriot Miklós Jancsó.
-When it comes to the storyline, it’s more similar to András Kovacs’ classic, Cold Days (Hideg Napok 1966).
+When it comes to the storyline, it’s more similar to András Kovacs’ Cold Days (Hideg Napok 1966).
 A late conversation between Semetka and his superior could be taken from Paths of Glory (1957) but without the overbearing moralising and sentimentality of that film.
 Nagy’s work is more about the inevitability of war.
 Things just seem to happen according to their own rules (like in The Round-Up), and nobody reacts to the consequences in a visible way.
-The cast is comprised of amateurs from Hungary and Latvia, where the film was shot, which might account for the lack of mannerism in the performances.
+The cast is comprised of amateurs from Hungary and Latvia, where the film was shot, which might account for the lack of mannerisms in the performances.